-That most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is Year 2 R8 Year 3 R16 never right.
-How to recognise who to trust and who not to trust, how to judge when a friendship is Year 2 Year 4 and 5 making them feel unhappy or uncomfortable, managing conflict, how to manage these R9 R 18 situations and how to seek help or advice from others, if needed.
-Respectful The importance of respecting others, even when they are very different from them (for Year 1 and Year 3 and 4 relationsh example, physically, in character, personality or backgrounds), or make different choices 2 R32, R33, L6 ips or have different preferences or beliefs.
-H22, R23, 0 7 007 -P~ or name different protections of solitons L4, L6 Practical steps they can take in a range of different contexts to improve or support Year 2 Year 3 and 4 respectful relationships.
-R6, R8 R33, R34 The conventions of courtesy and manners.
-Year 2 Year 3 R22 R33 The importance of self-respect and how this links to their own happiness.
-Year 1 and Year 4 H21, H23, R31 R22 That in school and in wider society they can expect to be treated with respect by others, Year 2 Year 4 and that in turn they should show due respect to others, including those in positions of · · authority.
-R22, H22 R31 About different types of bullying (including cyberbullying), the impact of bullying, Year 1 and Year 3, 4 and responsibilities of bystanders (primarily reporting bullying to an adult) and how to get 2 5 help.
-R10, R11, R19, R20, R12 R28 What a stereotype is, and how stereotypes can be unfair, negative or destructive.
-Year 1 Year 3, 4, 5 in that a stereotype is, and now stereotypes can be uman, negative or destructive. and 6 L 4 R21, L7, L8, L9
+That most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right.
+Year 2 R8 Year 3 R16 How to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed.
+Year 2 R9 Year 4 and 5 R18 Respectful relationsh ips The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.
+Year 1 and 2 H22, R23, L4, L6 Year 3 and 4 R32, R33, L6 Practical steps they can take in a range of different contexts to improve or support respectful relationships.
+The conventions of courtesy and manners.
+Year 2 R6, R8 Year 2 R22 Year 3 and 4 R33, R34 Year 3 R33 The importance of self-respect and how this links to their own happiness.
+Year 1 and 2 H21, H23, R22 Year 4 R31 That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority.
+Year 2 R22, H22 Year 4 R31 About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.
+Year 1 and 2 R10, R11, R12 Year 3, 4 and 5 R19, R20, R28 What a stereotype is, and how stereotypes can be unfair, negative or destructive.
+Year 1 L4 Year 3, 4, 5 and 6 R21, L7, L8, L9